Rent and service charges: Scotland

 Why are you reviewing rents?

-Rent is our main source of income and helps to pay for maintenance, repairs, and housing management, as well as supporting us to continue investing in Communities.
-Income from rents helps us to keep essential services running and to meet the demand for repairs.
-In addition, we are continuing to invest in existing homes through major improvement work programmes and are building new homes to meet the increasing need for affordable housing.
+Rent is our main source of income and helps us provide essential services such as maintenance, repairs, and housing management.
+It also enables us to continue investing in our Communities.
+The income we receive from rents ensures we can keep key services running and meet the demand for repairs.
+We’re also committed to delivering planned improvement works in homes and investing in both existing homes and new builds to address the growing need for affordable housing.

 How can I manage my account online?